turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 Depending on the graphics device implementation, the shader code must be different format.
 For example, DirectX expects DXIL shaders, Vulkan expects SPIR-V shaders.
 The engine can compile HLSL shader source code to DXIL or SPIRV format with the [Shader Compiler](#shader-compiler).

-Note: As an optional paramter, `CreatePipelineState()` function also accepts a `RenderPassInfo` pointer.
+Note: As an optional parameter, `CreatePipelineState()` function also accepts a `RenderPassInfo` pointer.
 If this is provided, then all the information will be available for pipeline creation to happen immediately.
 This means the pipeline will be immediately in final usable state after the function returns, but it can take longer time for this to complete.
 If the parameter is not provided, the pipeline could be created at a later time, when the render pass information is available on first use.
 This can have the effect of the longer pipeline compilation happening at an unexpected time.
 But in this case, the pipeline will also be compatible with more render pass types if it's used at different places.

 ##### Render Passes
 Render passes are defining regions in GPU execution where a number of render targets or depth buffers will be used to render into them.
 Render targets and depth buffers are defined as `RenderPassImage`s.
 The `RenderPassImage`s have a pointer to the texture, state the resource type (`RENDERTARGET`, `DEPTH_STENCIL` or `RESOLVE`), state the [subresource](#subresources) index, the load and store operations, and the layout transitions for the textures.